Preview: Dodgers at Twins

 PITCHING MATCHUPS: Dodgers RH Zack Greinke (4-0, 2.45 ERA) vs. Twins RH Kyle Gibson (3-1, 3.63)

-Gibson was Sunday’s and Tuesday’s scheduled starter, which means he’ll have at least eight days between turns after giving up seven runs and 10 hits in three innings of a 7-3 loss to the Tampa Bay Rays on April 22.
+Gibson was Sunday’s scheduled starter, which means he’ll have a full week between turns after giving up seven runs and 10 hits in three innings of a 7-3 loss to the Tampa Bay Rays on April 22.
 He was much sharper in his first three appearances this season, allowing two earned runs in 19 1/3 innings and hasn’t surrendered a home run in his last six starts dating to last season.
-Gibson has made one other interleague start in his career - his final outing last season - and allowed four runs and 10 hits in just 3 2/3 innings of a 6-1 loss to the New York Mets.
+Gibson has made one other interleague start in his career—his final outing last season—and allowed four runs and 10 hits in just 3 2/3 innings of a 6-1 loss to the New York Mets.

-1. The Dodgers are one win shy of 10,000 in their franchise history.

-2. The Twins and Dodgers will try to make up Tuesday’s game with a day-night doubleheader on Thursday.
+1. Dodgers 1B Adrian Gonzalez began the week leading the National League in home runs with eight.

 PREDICTION: Dodgers 4, Twins 1